 Montessori-Inspired Farm Animal Matching/Vocabulary for Babies and Toddlers

 For this activity, you could use whatever stuffed animals you have.
+Schleich farm animals would be perfect for this activity as long as they’re animals that are too large to fit through a toilet paper tube (to be safe for babies and toddlers who still mouth objects).
 My kids collected Beanie Babies at one point … not obsessively but enough that we have a box full of Beanie Babies.
 I sorted the Beanie Babies into themes so that I could create a few activities with them.
 I removed the tags to make them safe for a baby.

 I used some farm animal Beanie Babies for this activity.
 I printed out and laminated the free farm animal nomenclature cards from Montessori for Everyone.
 With a baby or toddler, I definitely recommend laminating any card materials.
 Here’s the link to my favorite laminator … it’s inexpensive but works very well.
 I only used the part of the card with the picture for the baby/toddler activity.

 The photo above shows the basket on the shelf.
 Normally, I would add the cards to the shelf in a napkin holder (similar to the one shown), on a small easel, or in a 3-part card folder.
 For a baby, I keep the animal basket on the shelf and store the cards in a place where I can reach them for times when I’m doing the activity, too.